CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 * minor consequences:
  Changing this category requires little effort.
 The change manager can approve these types of changes without having to submit them to the CAB.
 * serious consequences:
  This category includes changes that require significant effort and have a significant impact on IT services.
-Such changes are discussed in the CAB to define the effort required and to minimize the risk.
-In the run-up to the meeting, the necessary documentation is first sent to the members of the CAB and, if necessary, to some IT specialists and developers.
+Such changes are discussed in the CAB in order to define the required effort and to minimize the risk.
+In the run-up to the meeting, the necessary documentation is first sent to the members of the CAB and, if necessary, also to some IT specialists and developers.
 * far-reaching consequences:
  Changing this category requires a lot of effort.
 For such a change, the change manager first requires authorization from the security management team.
 Subsequently, the change must be submitted to the CAB for assessment and further planning.
 **Planning**